Linda Crampton is a writer and teacher with an honors degree in biology. She loves to study nature and write about living things.

 Since the aardwolf resembles a small hyena in appearance, farmers have sometimes incorrectly assumed that it kills livestock as hyenas do.
 Some aardwolves have been killed for this reason.
 The IUCN says that this is not a big problem today, however, since most farmers are well aware of the differences between an aardwolf and a hyena.

-Some aardwolves have been killed by vehicles.
+Some aardwolves have been killed by vehicles as the animals cross roads.
 Spraying areas with insecticides is potentially dangerous for the animals.
 Researchers suspect that poison used to kill locusts may be affecting them.
 Another potential threat is the removal of termite mounds to create farmland.
-Some farmers use a plough to destroy the mounds and some use poison to kill the termites.
+Some farmers use a plough to destroy the mounds, and some use poison to kill the termites.
 Loss of the aardwolf's habitat as humans convert it to agricultural land or space for dwellings and businesses may be harming its population.

 Population Status of the Animal